grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 > To be implemented trough data source method

-Every log line has expandable part called log details that can be opened by clicking on the line.
-Within the Log details, [Fields]({{< relref "../../../../explore/logs-integration/#fields" >}}) associated with that log entry are shown.
-If data source implements `modifyQuery?(query: TQuery, action: QueryFixAction): TQuery;` API, then filtering functionality is available for each field.
-For logs, 2 filtering options are currently available:
+Every log line has an expandable part called "Log details" that can be opened by clicking on the line.
+Within Log details, [Fields]({{< relref "../../../../explore/logs-integration/#fields" >}}) associated with that log entry are displayed.
+If the data source implements `modifyQuery?(query: TQuery, action: QueryFixAction): TQuery;` API, then filtering functionality is available for each field.
+For logs, two filtering options are currently available:

 - `ADD_FILTER` - to filter for log lines that include selected fields
 - `ADD_FILTER_OUT` - to filter for log lines that do not include selected fields